-A provider is any one of the following: an institute of technology, polytechnic, private training establishment, university, or wānanga.
+A provider is any one of the following: Te Pūkenga, private training establishment, university, or wānanga.

 Refugee or protected person

-- faces harm that is a sustained or systemic breach of a fundamental human right
+- The harm faced is a sustained or systemic breach of a fundamental human right.

-- faces harm for reasons of who the person is, or what they believe.
-The reasons may be race (or ethnicity), religion, political opinion, nationality or membership of a particular social group (such as family status, gender, or sexual orientation or identity,. and
+- The harm faced is for reasons of who the person is, or what they believe.
+The reasons may be race (or ethnicity), religion, political opinion, nationality or membership of a particular social group (such as family status, gender, or sexual orientation or identity).

-Please see ‘Claiming Refugee and Protection Status in New Zealand’ (PDF, 0.4MB) for more information
+Please see ‘Claiming Refugee and Protection Status in New Zealand’ for more information.

 Residence class visa